Judecoin/pos-evolution/service-node-status-faq.md

 However, if the stake is still locked during the release period, the coins may still be unavailable for transfer until the release condition is met.

-The exact behavior should be confirmed through official rules and on-chain status.
+The exact behavior should be confirmed through community rules and on-chain status.

 ## 【Q19: If a node is deregistered, can I recover it by restoring the server?】